dgs3/Recipes/Recipes/RawPecanIceCream.md

 ## Ingredients

-    * 2.5 cups water
+    * 2.5 cups of water
-    * 2 cups raw pecans
+    * 2 cups of raw pecans
-    * 1 cup pitted dates
+    * 1 cup of pitted dates
-    * 2 teaspoons raw agave nectar
+    * 2 teaspoons of raw agave nectar
     * 1.5 teaspoons of vanilla extract
-    * 1 teaspoon cinnamon
+    * 1 teaspoon of cinnamon
-    * 1 pinch nutmeg
+    * 1 pinch of nutmeg
     * 8 ounces of dark chocolate chips

 ## Directions